intuipay/intuipay-website-v2/README.md

 ## There’s No Border in Crypto
 <img src="./images/comparison.png" alt="comp advantage" width="800">

+The comparison here is very clear: Intuipay is (1) faster, (2) cheaper, (3) more transparent & reliable, (4) easier to use, (5) available 24/7.

+&nbsp;
+Leveraging crypto's speed & cost efficiency while abstracting its complexity for mainstream users, intuipay is capable of becoming the global tuition payment standard.

 ## Simplified User Journey
 <img src="./images/user journey.png" alt="journey" width="800">

+The journey seems complicated but 90%+ happen only in the back-end, users from both ends have much simplier process compared to before.
+At a high-level:
+1. User submits tuition payment
+2. Payment method is processed
+3. Funds are converted to USDC & routed
+4. Funds are delivered to settlement
+5. Local currency is converted & deposited to university
+6. Payment completion is confirmed
+7. Receipt & confirmation are displayed to user

+&nbsp;
+For parents / students, all blockchain complexity is hidden - students just see familiar payment methods and much faster and cheaper results.
+For universities, not only is blockchain complexity hideen, they also receive funds faster with less overhead and fewer reconciliation issues.

 ## Layed Architecture
 <img src="./images/tech stack.png" alt="tech stack" width="800">

+- **User Interface Layer**: Using walletconnect and integrating with traditional, regional / local payment methods
+- **Blockchain Layer**: Built on EDU Chain; consider to integrate with Solana for alternative options
+- **Custody & Security Layer**: Managed by Fireblocks and AWS
+- **Conversion Layer**: (On & Off-ramp) Working with Circle; consider to work with MoonPay, Binance, OKX, and Stripe
+- **Compliance Layer**: (KYC/AML) Considering Elliptic and Onfido

 ## Process Flow with Aggregator Engine & Direct Payment
 <img src="./images/process flow.png" alt="process flow 1" width="800">
+The defacult system process flow uses an aggregator engine that optimizes for:
+- Price calculation
+- Speed estimation
+- Security scoring
+This engine connects user payments to university systems through blockchain technology.

 ## Process Flow with Reserve & Yield Generation
 <img src="./images/process flow - exploring.png" alt="process flow 2" width="800">
+Alternative system process flow for regions with strict policies - instead of directly transfering, intuipay uses its reserve to provide liquidity during the transfers to enable instant settlements without undergoing complex processes upfront.
+This also serves as a stage 2 exploration where excess or early-stored tuition payments can be leveraged to generate yields.

 ## Differentiation from Established Players
 <img src="./images/comp landscape.png" alt="competition" width="800">
+The international tuition payment space is currently fragmented with solutions that fail to address the core issues of speed, cost, and transparency.
+IntuiPay stands out by leveraging blockchain technology in a way that's invisible to end-users while delivering tangible benefits.
+Unlike traditional banking wire transfers that take up to a week and charge 3-7% in fees, IntuiPay completes transactions in under an hour at roughly a third of the cost.

 ## Revenue Streams
 <img src="./images/rev model.png" alt="revenue model" width="800">
+IntuiPay's business model is designed to capture value from multiple stakeholders while remaining significantly more affordable than incumbent solutions.
+The primary revenue engine is a tiered transaction fee structure of 0.5-3% charged to students—notably lower than the 3-8% typically charged by banks and traditional payment providers.
+This sliding scale approach accounts for the large variation in tuition amounts across different countries and institutions, ensuring accessibility for students from developing economies while capturing appropriate value from high-dollar transactions.

 ## Establishing Key Partnerships to Validate Solution
 <img src="./images/partnerships.png" alt="partnerships" width="800">

+IntuiPay is establishing key partnerships across five essential categories that create a comprehensive ecosystem for revolutionizing international tuition payments:

+1. Blockchain Infrastructure Partners
+Intuipay has partnered with EDU Chain and Solana and in the process of onboarding Stellar.
+The foundations will provide critical technical foundation while subsidizing processing fees during the initial growth phase.
+This arrangement enables our headline 0% processing fee offer to early adopters without sacrificing revenue, creating a powerful customer acquisition tool that traditional payment providers cannot match.

+2. On/Off-Ramp Partners
+Intuipay has onboarded Circle as a partner, leveraging USDC, the institution-ready stablecoin, and its on- and off-chain network to effectively eliminate the traditional friction and costs associated with converting between fiat and digital currencies.
+This removes a significant barrier to adoption by making the crypto components completely invisible to end users.

+3. Institutional Credibility Partners
+To establish institutional legitimacy, we are in the process of establishing partnerships with projects such as Visa, Mastercard, Unionpay, Standard Chartered, HSBC, etc. These relationships are particularly crucial for reassuring risk-averse stakeholders like university administrators and concerned parents who might otherwise hesitate to adopt a blockchain-based solution for large financial transactions.

+4. Showcase University Partners
+The cornerstone of our market entry strategy is our showcase university partnerships with institutions like Emory, Wharton, and NTU Singapore.
+These relationships provide credible, real-world demonstrations of our system's effectiveness, with each partnership carefully selected to represent different geographic regions and student demographics.

+5. Distribution Partners
+Our distribution partnerships with trusted student-facing organizations—including major study abroad agencies and international student associations—create organic growth channels by leveraging existing trust relationships.
+Rather than building credibility from scratch, these partnerships allow us to tap into established networks where payment recommendations carry significant weight.

+Together, these interconnected partnerships create a foundation for rapid growth while addressing the key concerns of all stakeholders in the international education payment journey.